How does it happen?

-The large calf muscles attach to the heel via a large tendon called the Achilles tendon (See image below).
+The large calf muscles attach to the heel via a large tendon called the Achilles tendon.

 The function of this tendon is to transmit forces produced by the calf muscles to the heel bone.
 In children, the portion of the heel bone into which the Achilles tendon inserts is separated from the bulk of the heel bone by a growth plate.
 This growth plate enables bone growth to occur.
 However, it also represents a site of weakness in the bone.
 Forcible and repeated contraction of the calf muscles can injure the growth plate.
 This commonly occurs during a period of rapid growth where the muscles and tendons become tighter as the bones grow.
 This leads to increased pulling of the calf muscles and Achilles tendon on the heel bone and growth plate.